tencentyun/intlcloud-documents/yehe_doc/存储/对象存储/API 文档/任务与工作流/任务接口/AI 内容识别/提交内容识别任务/提交翻译任务_intl_en.md

 ## Feature Description

-This API (`CreateAIRecognitionJobs`) is used to submit an AI processing job.
+This API (`CreateAIRecognitionJobs`) is used to submit an AI-based processing job.

 ## Request